faisalanjum/Data-Alpaca/README.md

 # Data-Alpaca

-Data-Alpaca is an asynchronous Python module for fetching, storing, and retrieving financial data from the Alpaca data provider.
-It is designed to be lightweight and easy to use, with support for asynchronous data retrieval and caching for improved performance.
+Data-Alpaca is a system for fetching, storing, and providing access to financial data using the Alpaca data provider API.
+It is designed to be easy to use, with a simple API for retrieving financial data and caching for improved performance.

 ## Features